 #1.
 Pick American translators living in the United States.

 Language is a live entity.
 Unless a translator is living in their native country they won't be able to keep up with the idiomatic expressions and choose the right words for the time being.
 Thus, the best Spanish to English translators will be living in the US.

 Try to avoid hiring a translator who was raised as a Spanish and English bilingual.
 Even translators born in the US will have a strong language and cultural bias because of their roots in the Hispanic community.
 Your best choice will be someone raised as an English speaker (not bilingual) who only later in their lives got in touch with the Spanish language.

 #2.
 Ask for referrals.

 Most Spanish to English translators in the US will have went through certification processes and served many clients in their careers.
-Ask for a few references and they should be happy to provide.
+Ask for a few references and they should be happy to provide them.